-y for positive change uir
+Inquiry for positive change

+To get participants to reflect on how they

+have positively evolved as a result of their

+overseas experience

+11⁄2 hours

-Aim Of Activity • • • To get participants to reflect on how they • • have positively evolved as a result of their overseas experience • Length Of Activity • $1\frac{1}{2}$ hours Materials Needed Sheets of paper (A5) for each person with Appreciative Inquiry questions on it (see "Handout" below) Discover Deliver Dream
+Sheets of paper (A5) for each person with Appreciative Inquiry questions on it (see "Handout" below)

-Design

-THE 4D OF APPRECIATIVE INQUIRY
+★ THE 4D OF APPRECIATIVE INQUIRY

-- The facilitator will introduce the process

-- of appreciative inquiry, which focuses

-- on seeking out what is already good and

-- working about a situation, an individual,

-- organisation, etc. The process uses a '4-D

-- cycle': Discover, Dream, Design, and Deliver.
+The facilitator will introduce the process of appreciative inquiry, which focuses on seeking out what is already good and working about a situation, an individual, organisation, etc. The process uses a '4-D cycle': Discover, Dream, Design, and Deliver.

-- This activity will explore how the returnee

-- has transformed/changed/evolved while

-- they are overseas during their volunteer
+This activity will explore how the returnee has transformed/changed/evolved while they are overseas during their volunteer placement.

-- placement.